JMass2001/Movie-Search-API-Project-ACA-JS211-Final-/README.md

-# Pokemon-API-Project-ACA-JS211-Final-
+# Movie-Search-API-Project-ACA-JS211-Final-
-Website that uses the "Poke-API" to display pokemon battles and compares stats to determine a "winner"
+Website that uses a movie archive api to display details about searched movies